Antiz96/arch-update/README.md

 3  Error when changing icon
 4  User didn't gave the confirmation to proceed
 5  Error when updating the packages
+6  Error when calling the reboot command to apply a pending kernel update
 ```

 For more information, see the arch-update(1) man page